Cleaning and sanitizing are two crucial but often neglected steps in the brewing and distilling process.

 The type of sanitizer you choose is an important factor to consider when brewing and distilling.
 As sanitizers kill any microbes and surface bacteria that may contaminate the equipment, it ensures that it is safe to use.

 Potentially, this is the most important phase in the brewing process.
-Without sanitizers, beer would be filled with organisms that turn it sour and make the beer practically undrinkable.
+Without sanitizers, beer, wine, and cider could be filled with organisms that turn it sour and make the beer practically undrinkable.

 Cleaning and sanitizing your equipment, whether it be for home brewing or commercial purposes, is necessary as it is one of the best and easiest ways to ensure your beer’s quality across batches.